 1. If I have more than one PB, can I pitch more than one?

 Yes!
-If you have 3 you can pitch each manuscript once in the morning (before 2 PM) and once in the evening (after 2 PM).
+You can pitch as many manuscripts as you have polished.
+But pitch each manuscript only twice.
+For example, if you have 3, you can pitch each manuscript once in the morning (before 2 PM) and once in the evening (after 2 PM).
 So that would mean you could post 6 total times. ( 3 manuscripts x 2 pitches each.)
+Again, you can pitch as many manuscripts as you like.

 Yes.
 Please only pitch completed and polished manuscripts.

 You must have a twitter account to participate.
-There is literally no way to tweet by email.
+There is no way to tweet by email.

 Once you have a Twitter account it will make more sense.
 But when you are in Twitter, you can type into the search box #pbpitch.
 And all the tweets that have that in their tweet will show up in the feed.
 Which means you must include #pbpitch with your tweet.